School Age Child Care (SACC)

 Unscheduled / Weather-Related Closures

-Two-hour late start: SAC will open two hours late at 8:30 a.m.
+Two-hour late start: SACC will open two hours late at 8:30 a.m.

-In the event that children are already at SAC, and a school closing is called, SAC will close one hour after the call is made.
+In the event that children are already at SACC, and a school closing is called, SACC will close one hour after the call is made.
 Parents will need to make arrangements to have their children picked up within the hour.